 I told her, I will leave now but just to let you know, I will avenge my entourage, they didn’t die in vain and I have the power to bring them back so whatever you are keeping a secret, will be eventually revealed by them so I’m hoping you aren’t responsible for those lost lives.

 She was completely carefree, eventually that spirit that was inside of her, just released her and she came back to how she was for short periods of time, going back and forth.

+After getting back to her normal self, I could briefly gaze at a regretting face, she was aware of her demeanor but it was clear that she had no control over it.

+“The mission might need to be finished, the trinity or Paimon must be responsible for this, my body don’t belong to me anymore, that deal I made with that demon has compromised my body and soul.
+I’m of no use for you Sheryl” Uttered Leann.

+With a cold expression on my face, I just told her “Why don’t you try to figure out that on your own since it seems I’m of no help either for you”

-I left feeling quite unease and worried because deep down I still cared about her, I wasn’t going to just get rid of her, I was determined to release her from that and hopefully keep up with our lives.
+I had built up a grudge against her and left feeling quite unease and worried because deep down I still cared about her, I wasn’t going to just get rid of her, I was determined to release her from that and hopefully keep up with our lives.
 But that prison where she was definitely damaged her and made her prone to other entities.

 Late at night after coming back home, I heard a noise coming from upstairs.
 The Soul Demonica book had been used and returned by someone and left open on my bed, where it showed a woman clearly severing her own head, the book was basically portraying how I was going to offer my own head, it made no sense to me, Leann had already done that.